Bionif92/Cursos-de-Programacion/CSS/CSS.md

 #### Adding Better Import and Partials

-Create a new file to put the variables, call it `_variables.scss` Add all the variables to this file an import it with @import "-"
+Create a new file to put the variables, call it `_variables.scss` Add all the variables to this file an import it with `@import "_variables.scss"`